tahmid-chowdhury/SOFE4630U-MS2/README.md

 4. Kafka has an existing tool to automatically store into data storage the data published into a topic.
 This tool is called Kafka Connect.
 Watch the following video for more information about [Kafka Connect](https://www.youtube.com/watch?v=Lmus2AFX-oc).
 5. We will create a similar tool within GCP in this lab.
 However, we will focus on the sink connectors, It's possible to create a source connector as well.

-## Setting Google Kubernetes Engine
+## Setting Up Google Kubernetes Engine
 To set up Google Kubernetes Engine (**GKE**), open the console of the project you have created within the Google Cloud Platform (GCP) during the first milestone.
 1. Set the default compute zone to **northamerica-northeast1-b**